-The Winter Session of our veggie start CSA is now open for memberships.
+The 2015 Session of our veggie start CSA is well under way.
 Purchase one today HERE.

 1. Choose an overcast day, otherwise wait till late afternoon to plant.

 2. Lightly water your seedlings and the area